alexandru/alexn.org/_drafts/oop-vs-type-classes.md

 What's cool is that there is no right answer, you can point at any one of them, thus grouping the other 3 with some common characteristic.
 We have above:

-1. 3 triangles
+- 3 triangles;
-2. 2 triangles with a right angle
+- 2 triangles with a right angle;
-3. 2 isosceles triangles
+- 2 isosceles triangles;
-4. a pentagon
+- 3 shapes containing a right angle;

 Here's another one: